ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/api endpoints/_index.md

 ## What's this?

 Butler offers a set of REST API endpoints.
-While these have been tested, it's always good practice to only expose the APIs really needed.
+While these endpoints are tested for stability and correct functionality as part of each release, it's always good practice to only enable the endpoints really needed.

 Thus, individual endpoints of Butler's API can be turned on or off in the main config file.

+### API endpoint related settings

+In some cases some extra configuration is needed to make an API endpoint function properly.
+This information is configured in the `Butler.restServerEndpointsConfig` section in the config file.

 ## Settings in main config file